mat-sz/microMTA/README.md

 }
 ```

-The `message` is a raw RFC 822 (and any related RFCs) message that needs to be parsed. [letterparser](https://github.com/mat-sz/letterparser) can be used to parse and extract data from the raw messages.
+The `message` is a raw message that needs to be parsed. [letterparser](https://github.com/mat-sz/letterparser) can be used to parse and extract data from the raw messages.

 ## Options